pulumi/pulumi-hugo/themes/default/content/blog/pulumi-is-imperative-declarative-imperative/index.md

 On a second run, assuming no modifications to our example program, the Pulumi engine will compare the to be model with the actual state and conclude that nothing needs to be done.

-Let's crank up the nr of bucket objects to 11.
+Let's crank up the number of bucket objects to 11.

 ```python
 from pulumi_aws import s3